saadirfan-SI/Arduino-C_BluetoothControlledCar/README.md

    - Right motor forward pin: 11
    - Right motor reverse pin: 10
 4. Connect the LED to pin 6 of the Arduino.
+5. Connect the HC-05 Bluetooth module to the appropriate pins of the Arduino:
+   - Connect the TX pin of the Bluetooth module to the RX pin of the Arduino.
+   - Connect the RX pin of the Bluetooth module to the TX pin of the Arduino.
+6. (Optional) If using the ESP32, follow the corresponding pin connections for your setup.

 ## Software Setup